serverscom/terraform-provider-serverscom/docs/guides/user-data.md

 # User-data

 User-data is a helpful tool to get rid of routine operations after server provisioning.
 You can get a ready-to-use server with additional software installed and configured according to your specification.
 The feature is built upon the cloud-init package for Linux operating systems.
 Cloud-init serves for performing operations while server's initialization, its behavior is defined by a special type of content - user-data.
-To manage post-install operations via Terraform, we've implemented the "user_data" argument in the [serverscom_dedicated_server](https://registry.terraform.io/providers/serverscom/serverscom/latest/docs/resources/dedicated_server) resource.
+To manage post-install operations via Terraform, we рфму implemented the "user_data" argument in the [serverscom_dedicated_server](https://registry.terraform.io/providers/serverscom/serverscom/latest/docs/resources/dedicated_server) resource.

 The tutorial below will show you in practice how to configure your resource with operations performed after provisioning.
 As an example, we will create a server with a pre-installed Apache engine.
 Please note: the provisioned server will be billed according to your plan.
 ## Preparing